-This month’s prompt is to write a story including the words, “Will winter never end.”
+This month’s prompt is to write a story using the following five words: tables, swimming pool, pavement, trees, mailboxes.

 This week’s story comes from Chiara De Giorgi.
 Chiara dreams, reads, edits texts, translates, and occasionally writes in two languages.
 She also has a lot of fun.

 I first heard of the mailboxes thief at my friend Joan’s place.

 It was a lazy sunny afternoon, and we were both dozing on her brand new deck chairs by the swimming pool.
 Her neighbors were on holidays, and we were enjoying the sun and the silence.